Bexhill-on-Sea: Governance

 Above Rother, the next level of government is the East Sussex County Council, with responsibility for education, libraries, social services, highways, civil registration, trading standards, and transport.
 Elections to the County Council are also held every four years.
 For these elections, Bexhill is divided into four divisions: North, East, South and West.

 The latest county council election was held on 4 May 2017.
 Following the result of a by-election in 2019, Bexhill has two independent and two Conservative county councillors.

-The Parliamentary Constituency of Bexhill and Battle, created in 1983, includes the nearby town of Battle.
+The parliamentary constituency of Bexhill and Battle, created in 1983, includes the nearby town of Battle.
 Its Member of Parliament was Charles Wardle until the 2001 election, when he left the Conservatives and was replaced by Gregory Barker.
 He was the Member until the 2015 General Election, when he was replaced by Huw Merriman, re-elected in 2019.
-However, Huw Merriman stood down for the 2024 United Kingdom general election, where he was replaced by the Conservative Kieran Mullan.
+Merriman stood down for the 2024 general election, when he was replaced by the Conservative Kieran Mullan.

 At the European level, Bexhill was part of the South-East England constituency, which had ten seats in the European Parliament.
 The 2019 election returned four Brexit Party MEPs, three Liberal Democrat, one Labour, one Conservative and one Green.
 They ceased to hold office when the country left the EU.

 As with most other areas along the South Coast, in the 2016 referendum the Rother district voted heavily to leave the EU.
 Leave won in Rother by a margin of 58.5% to 41.5%.